darnrain/Lemon_Drop_Hi-Res/README.md

 Please listen at a safe volume level.<br>

-Lemon Drop Hi-Res development stage: Number four.<br>
+Lemon Drop Hi-Res development stage: Number three.<br>
+I am back a stage three because I had no idea that music was not in stereo.
+I need to check the code I wrote for True Stereo.

 1. You need to program the QuadDAC.<br>
 2. You need to setup the QuadDAC.<br>
 3. You need to check for errors or typos in your code.<br>
-4. The first stable release, v195.1.<br>
+4. The first stable release???<br>

 latest release: v201.1<br>